Sunnymaharshi/javascript/README.md

 # javascript
 ## Notes from Namaste Javascript youtube playlist by Akshay Saini
-## Some Notes from youtube and web.
+## Some Notes from youtube, udemy courses and web.

+# nodejs